LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 ### Latency Breakdown (Section 6.3, Figure.
 10)

 Due to the same budget reason, we cannot afford to reproduce the OPT-175B experiment in the left figure of Figure.
-10. However, we provide a OPT-66B version which can also verify our claim in this Section that the transmission time is negligible compared to computation in DistLLM.
+10. However, we provide a OPT-66B version which can also verify our claim in this Section that the transmission time is negligible compared to computation in DistServe.

 We also provide the [screencast](https://drive.google.com/drive/folders/1QCEkpV4Wi2WUutFnDR46NrsSTDXr8lL3?usp=sharing) of producing the results in Figure.
 10 in case the reviewers do not want to experience the machine-grabbing process.